walbourn/walbourn.github.io/_posts/2013-10-03-a-brief-history-of-windows-sdks.md

  	<li>Windows 8.1 SDK requires Windows 7 SP1, Windows 8, or Windows 8.1</li>
  	<li>Windows 8.0 SDK requires Windows 7 or Windows 8.x</li>
 </ul>
 <h1>Q: What compiler toolset does a given Windows SDK support?</h1>
 Not all Windows SDKs can be used with all versions of Visual Studio.
-Changes in language features, /analyze SAL annotation, and other aspects of the compiler toolset are assumed as the baseline for a given Visual Studio release--usually that version that comes with a given Visual Studio release is the 'oldest' one it supports.
+Changes in language features, <code>/analyze</code> SAL annotation, and other aspects of the compiler toolset are assumed as the baseline for a given Visual Studio release--usually that version that comes with a given Visual Studio release is the 'oldest' one it supports.
 <ul>
+  <li>Windows 10 SDK (14393 or later) supports Visual Studio 2017.
+For <code>/permissive-</code> you should have the latest version of the compiler and SDK available.</li>
- 	<li>Windows 10 SDK supports Visual Studio 2015</li>
+ 	<li>Windows 10 SDK (10240, 10586, or 14393) supports Visual Studio 2015</li>
  	<li>Windows 8.1 SDK supports Visual Studio 2010 or later.
 To use with VS 2010 or VS 2012 requires manual integration per this <a href="https://devblogs.microsoft.com/cppblog/using-the-windows-8-sdk-with-visual-studio-2010-configuring-multiple-projects/">blog</a> post.</li>
  	<li>Windows 8.0 SDK supports Visual Studio 2010 or later.
 To use with VS 2010 requires manual integration per this <a href="https://devblogs.microsoft.com/cppblog/using-the-windows-8-sdk-with-visual-studio-2010-configuring-multiple-projects/">blog</a> post.</li>
  	<li>Windows 7.1 SDK supports Visual Studio 2005 or later.</li>